The full Quantum Spectral Curve for $AdS_4/CFT_3$: State/charges dictionary

 \section{State/charges dictionary}

-The purpose of this Appendix is to provide a dictionary to express the charges $M_A$, $\hat{M}_I$ in terms of the spin chain length and excitation numbers appearing in the Asymptotic Bethe Ansatz description of a generic state.
+The purpose of this Appendix is to review the different versions of the Asymptotic Bethe Ansatz existing in the literature, and provide a practical dictionary between excitation numbers and the parameters appearing in the QSC in these different conventions.